On $\mathscr{M}$-arrangements of conics and lines with ordinary singularities

 This paper is based on research conducted during an intensive research group organized by the University of the National Education Commission Krakow in Ogrodzieniec.
 We would like to thank The Witcher for the inspiration.

 Marek Janasz and Piotr Pokora are supported by the National Science Centre (Poland) Sonata Bis Grant \textbf{2023/50/E/ST1/00025}.
-For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
+For the purpose of Open Access, the authors have applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.